nejrariizviic/Flowlog/README.md

 - Engagement & Discussions – users can comment on posts, engage in discussions, and interact with others through likes and replies.
 - User Connections – follow other users to stay updated with their latest posts and activities.
 - Tailored Content Discovery – intelligent content recommendations based on user preferences and interactions.

+## Research & Methodology
+A structured methodology was applied to develop the FlowLog platform, which included the following phases:

+- Analysis of target users and their needs
+- Analysis of existing platforms
+- Evaluation of functionality and design
+- Defining functional requirements
+- UI/UX design and prototyping in Figma
+- Prototype testing

 ## Design & Development